yopefonic/portfolio/README.md

+# Portfolio Yopefonic

+This project is to showcase any work and related history for Joost "Yopefonic" Elfering.
+Built using react this is the third incarnation.

+# Project setup

+Currently this project is built using React Starter Kit as a boilerplate and will be further developed and built upon this work.

 ## React Starter Kit — "isomorphic" web app boilerplate

 > [React Starter Kit](https://www.reactstarterkit.com) is an opinionated
 > boilerplate for web development built on top of Facebook's